-At last but not least I would like to recommend My Everest Trip to everybody who wants to travel in Nepal.
+Last but not least I would like to recommend My Everest Trip to everybody who wants to travel to Nepal.
 They have so many activities to choose from and Puru shows great integrity and insight.
-I understand why his clients returns to him if they revisit Nepal.
+I understand why his clients return to him if they revisit Nepal.

 I did a trek with My Everest Trip and Puru Thapaliya, who’s a very nice guy and super helpful.
-I did a three weeks trek and for manaslu trek. the whole trek was very well organised and the guide very good…..but the scenery along the way was breaktaking!
+I did a three weeks trek and for the Manaslu trek. the whole trek was very well organized and the guide very good…..but the scenery along the way was breathtaking!